marraui/JS-School/Challenge 07/README.md

 * Go inside the back-end directory: ```cd ./Challenge\ 07/back-end```.

+* Make sure to store your private key inside a "private-key.txt" file, inside the back-end directory.

 * Run ```docker-compose build``` to build the project.

 * Run ```docker-compose up``` to run to server.